franpass87/FP-Privacy-and-Cookie-Policy/fp-privacy-cookie-policy/readme.txt

 * Consent registry with anonymised IP address, AJAX logging and CSV export.
 * Native Google Consent Mode v2 integration and `dataLayer` events to orchestrate your tracking setup.
 * Configurable consent log retention with automatic cleanup and integration with the WordPress privacy export/erase tools.
+* Adjustable consent cookie duration to align banner re-consent with your legal requirements.

 == Installation ==
 1. Upload the `fp-privacy-cookie-policy` folder to the `/wp-content/plugins/` directory, or install the plugin from the WordPress plugin screen.